Diogenesoftoronto/nimit/README.md

 # Nimmits

-A library for standarizing and linting commits.
+A library for standardizing and linting commits.

 Considering creating this for Golang as well, but I believe Nim is more suited to scripting.